-Using direct and indirect evidence on the cost of reallocating inputs across firms, and on the relative effects of bank shocks on firm outcomes and credit, I conclude that the aggregate consequences of bank lending cuts are large.
-When lending drops by 1 percent due to a disruption in bank funding, aggregate output is reduced by 0.2 percent.
+Usign direct and indirect evidence on the cost of reallocating inputs across firms, and on the relative effects of bank shocks on firm outcomes and credit, I conclude the aggregate bank-lending channel is strong.
+When lending drops by 1 percent due to a disruption of bank funding lowers aggregate output by 0.2 percent.

-This elasticity depends on the extent of bank dependence, and this paper uses crosssectional evidence to recover this elasticity.
-Although the ease with which firms can borrow from different banks is relevant in the cross-section, it is not quantitatively relevant in determining the aggregate effect of an aggregate bank shock.
-Taking a stance on the frictions needed to reallocate inputs and demand across firms is important, even under the experiment of an aggregate shock where all firms are shocked symmetrically.
-This happens because, in order to target the same cross-sectional moments, frictionless input and demand markets require banking frictions to be milder than in an economy with substantive frictions in reallocating inputs and demand.
+This elasticity depends on the extent of bank dependence, and this paper uses cross-sectional evidence to recover this elasticity.
+Although the easiness with which firms can switch across different banks is relevant in the cross-section, it is not quantitatively relevant in determining the the aggregate effect.
+In reaching this answer, taking a stance on the frictions to reallocate inputs and demand across firms is important, even under the experiment of an aggregate shock where all firms are shocked symmetrically.
+This happens because in order to target the same cross-sectional moments, frictionless input and demand markets require banking frictions to be milder than in an economy with substantive frictions in reallocating inputs and demand.